dialtr/libcount/README.md

 respectively.
 More realistic examples that employ a high quality hash algorithm can be found in the examples/ directory at the root of the repo.

+To build the examples, simply:

+    make examples

+They are not built by default because they depend on the OpenSSL libraries being available on the system, and since those libraries are not installed by default on many systems, building them is "opt-in."

 ### C++
 ```C++
 #include <count/hll.h>